FEDERAL HEALTH INSURANCE EXCHANGE 2021 OPEN ENROLLMENT

 On October 26, 2020, CMS launched updates to window shopping (the “See plans & prices” page on HealthCare.gov) which allow consumers to preview 2021 plans and prices before Open Enrollment begins.
 As in previous years, window shopping lets consumers browse plans without logging in, creating an account, or filling out the official application.
 Starting November 1, consumers can log in to HealthCare.gov and CuidadodeSalud.gov or call 1-800-318-2596 to fill out an application and enroll in a 2021 Exchange health plan.

 Consumer Call Center

-In addition to the Call Center, in-person assistance will continue to be available to help consumers with enrollment.
+In addition to the Call Center, local assistance will continue to be available to help consumers with enrollment.
 This includes local agents and brokers, Certified Application Counselors, and federally-funded Navigators.

 Helping Consumers Connect with Agents & Brokers

-CMS will continue to partner with a third party to offer the “Help On Demand” services from agents and brokers.
-This service allows consumers to choose to request that an agent or broker in their area contact them directly for help applying and enrolling.
+CMS will continue to partner with the “Help On Demand” service for agents and brokers.
+This service allows consumers to request that a Marketplace-registered, state-licensed agent or broker in their area contact them directly for help applying and enrolling.
 Registered agents and brokers are able to set times when they’re available and then reach out to consumers who expressed interest in assistance.

 Learn more about Help On Demand services.

 Find Local Help is a tool that allows consumers to search by city and state or ZIP code to see a list of local people and organizations who can help them apply for and enroll in Marketplace coverage.
 Consumers can search for a specific person or organization by entering their name and can filter the results based on their preferences and services provided.
 Additionally, consumers can filter agents and brokers by their years of participation on the Federal Health Insurance Exchange.